cloudstake/mdbook_validatortoolbox/src/full-manual/server-prep/README.md

 ---
-description: Things you need to know before downloading the validator-toolbox
+## Things you need to know before downloading the validator-toolbox
 ---

 # Server Prep